Teh-Lemon/Blog-Content/blog/2018/2018-11-05-LL-Rin-Alter.md

 Overall, it perfectly captures Rin's cuteness without resorting to making her a goof.

 {{< img-tl "Figures/LL-Rin-Alter-2018/DSC01473_00.jpg" >}}
-The Sun came out from behind the clouds and blew the photo to bits.
-I really like this photo though because it led to this cool glow which reminds me of like stage lighting.
+The Sun came out from behind the clouds and blew this photo to bits.
+I really like this one though because it led to this cool glow which reminds me of like stage lighting.

 {{< img-tl "Figures/LL-Rin-Alter-2018/DSC01511.jpg" >}}
 Some figures look weird from the side, not the case here.